jeog/TOSDataBridge/README.md

 ### Contributions
 ---
-This project grew out of personal need and is only maintained by a single person.
+This project grew out of personal need and is maintained by a single developer.
 Contributions - testing, bug fixes, suggestions, extensions, whatever - are always welcome.
-If you want to contribute a non-trivial fix, new module, extension etc. it's recommended you communicate the intention first to avoid unnecessary and/or conflicting work.
+If you want to contribute a non-trivial fix, module, extension etc. it's recommended you communicate the intention first to avoid unnecessary and/or conflicting work.

 Even if you are not comfortable contributing code, simply reporting bugs or questioning (seemingly) idiotic or unintuitive interface design can be very helpful.
 Chances are, if you think something is an issue, others will too.